kunalkathuria/SVXplorer/README.md

 2.PE_THRESH_MIN, PE_THRESH_MAX: minimum and maximum cutoffs for the dynamic support threshold calculation via linear model (please see manuscript for details) for PE-only variant calls.
 We require at least 3 paired-end reads to support the same variant, before it is considered.
 As the coverage increases, the minimum reuired coverage is dynamically selected between [PE_THRESH_MIN, PE_THRESH_MAX].
 Increasing these should increase precision, though it may lead to decrease in sensitivity.

 3.SR_THRESH_MIN, SR_THRESH_MAX: same as above for variant calls that are only supported by split-reads.
-Bu default these are set to 3 and 6 respectively.
+By default these are set to 3 and 6 respectively.

 4. MQ_SR: minimum mapping quality for split alignments to be considered.
 By default this is set to 10.